Where are my kidneys?

 Vitamin D is essential for a number of different functions in the body.
 Most of the vitamin D that is in the blood is inactive and it is modified by the kidney and other tissues to activate it.
 Active vitamin D stimulates the uptake of calcium from food, is important for the maintenance of healthy bones and also helps to regulate the response of the immune system to infection.

-Erythropoietin is produced by the kidney and acts on bone marrow to stimulate the production of mature red blood cells.
-The kidneys also produce prostaglandins.
+Erythropoietin is produced when oxygen levels in the blood are low.
+It acts in bone marrow to stimulate the production of mature red blood cells, to maintain healthy oxygen levels in our tissues.

 What could go wrong with the kidneys?